AnthonyGough/prac8tempdb/README.md

 > [!NOTE]
 AIM: Learn the steps required to exercise TDD as the application development process
 > TDD is a requirement for the project.
-It is a very difficult skill to implement consistently so it definitely requires practice and discipline
+It is a very difficult skill to implement consistently so it definitely requires practice and discipline,,

 ## Activity 1 - Preparation - Setting up the Project